 The reports analyze your competitors’ content types, post themes, post categories, sentiment, and tone.

-Sprinklr is an enterprise-level solution starting at nearly $3,600 per user per year.
+Sprinklr does allow you to monitor your competitors’ social media, but it’s not cheap.
+This enterprise-level solution starts at nearly $3,600 per user per year.
 See how Sprinklr compares with Hootsuite.

 4. Social Blade